Tamirucode/religious-festivals/README.md

  		used Git terminal to commit to Git and push to Git hub
 	5.GitHub
 		store the project code after being pushed from Git
+## Credits
-## Code
+   ### Code
-    MDN
-    web doc
+         MDN web docs
          love running project
+		 www.w3schools.com
-## Content
+   ### Content
     The content is written by developers
     Instruction on how to implement form validation on the signup pages was taken from the love running project.
-    The icons in the footer were taken from  Font Awesome
+    The icons in the footer and invite-request section were taken from  Font Awesome.
-## Media
+   ### Media
     Both the photo used on the home page and the image used for the gallery page were taken from google Images.
+## Acknowledgement
+	I recieved extra help from my mentor and fellow students on slack.